Financial Runway

 A practical way to classify runway is by months of coverage:

-• 1–3 months — Warning: limited buffer; the business is vulnerable to normal seasonal slowdowns
+Limited buffer.
+The business is vulnerable to normal seasonal slowdowns or unexpected costs.

-• 3–6 months — Healthy: adequate buffer for most market cycles; the agent can weather a slow quarter without stress
+Adequate buffer for most market cycles.
+Can weather a slow quarter without financial stress.

 Commission income is inherently lumpy and seasonal.
 Most Canadian markets see transaction volume peak in spring and fall and slow significantly in December and January.
 An agent earning $200,000 per year may receive 60% of that income in just four months.
 If the remaining eight months of operating costs are not pre-funded, every slow stretch creates financial pressure.

-Agents with strong runway can make better business decisions: they can invest in marketing during slow periods, take time off without anxiety, and pursue higher-value listings that take longer to close — rather than chasing lower-priced deals simply to cover immediate costs.
+Key insight: Agents with strong runway can invest in marketing during slow periods, take time off without anxiety, and pursue higher-value listings — rather than chasing deals simply to cover immediate costs.

 How Agent Runway measures financial runway